 Positive contrast effect is when a candidate is rated better because previous candidates were very weak.

-Negative contrast effect is when a candidate is rated worse because previous candidates were very weak.
+A negative contrast effect is when a candidate is rated worse because previous candidates were very strong.

 Examples of the Contrast Effect in Action